Respiratory Muscle Strength Training for Tracheostomy and Mechanical Ventilation

 The Breather Device

 The Breather is both an inspiratory and expiratory muscle strength trainer that can be used with patients with tracheostomy and mechanical ventilation.
-The Breather can be purchased below on Tracheostomy Education.
-We also offer a coupon code if purchased directly with the manufacturer.
+The Breather can be purchased below on Tracheostomy Education and it comes with a free protocol (only if purchased on our site).

 Troche, M. Respiratory Muscle Strength Training for the Management of Airway Protective Deficits.
 Perspectives on Swallowing and Swallowing Disorders.
 2015